IlyaFaer/GitHub-Scraper/README.md

 * Steps 1 and 2 of [Google Sheets API Setup](https://developers.google.com/sheets/api/quickstart/python)
 * Install [PyGitHub package](https://pygithub.readthedocs.io/en/latest/introduction.html)
 In *scraper* folder:
-* Create *loginpas.txt* and enter your GitHub login and password into it in format: `login/password`.
-No whitespaces or newlines needed
+* Create *loginpas.txt* and enter your GitHub login and password into it in format: `login/password`
 * Create *config.py* and set your tables configurations with it (see [config_example.py](https://github.com/IlyaFaer/GitHub-Scraper/blob/master/scraper/examples/config_example.py))
 * Create *fill_funcs.py* and set your filling functions with it (see [fill_funcs_example.py](https://github.com/IlyaFaer/GitHub-Scraper/blob/master/scraper/examples/fill_funcs_example.py))
 * Create and run *main.py* (see [main_example.py](https://github.com/IlyaFaer/GitHub-Scraper/blob/master/scraper/examples/main_example.py)) - Scraper will build tables and start tracking specified repositories.
 First filling after program start usually takes some time, but subsequent updates will be faster (~80% faster), as Scraper will be processing only recently updated PRs and issues.